NordicSemiconductor/pc-nrfconnect-launcher/doc/get_started/docs/download_cfd.md

 5. Run the executable to install and start the launcher.

 You will then see the list of available apps.
-See the [Launcher overview](https://docs.nordicsemi.com/bundle/nrf-connect-launcher/page/overview_cfd.html) and [Installing nRF Connect for Desktop apps](installing_apps.md) pages for more information.
+See [Installing nRF Connect for Desktop apps](installing_apps.md) and [Launcher overview](https://docs.nordicsemi.com/bundle/nrf-connect-launcher/page/overview_cfd.html) for more information.

 All nRF Connect for Desktop applications require the launcher v4.1.0 or later.